Skip to navigation Skip to main content

 How major gaming apps plan their marketing spend

 Successful gaming apps have carved out a competitive edge by understanding the nuances of running user acquisition (UA) and re-engagement campaigns.
-These practices complement each other by communicating with users at different stages of the marketing funnel and many businesses have developed strategies to split user groups and target customers with personalized ads that deliver results.
+These practices complement each other by communicating with users at different stages of the marketing funnel, and many businesses have developed strategies to split user groups and target customers with personalized ads that deliver results.
 But in spite of this, we continue to see a gap in their retargeting approach.

 Pitfalls of the day 7 retargeting trend

 The overwhelming level of competition means that waiting 7 days to re-engage a new user can be costly – that’s enough time for audiences to get distracted, find new interests, or explore other apps.
+AppsFlyer data shows that only about 21% of players return the day after install.

-There’s also the assumption that retargeting campaigns before day 7 are pointless as fresh installers are highly unlikely to convert before then.
+There’s also that assumption that retargeting campaigns before day 7 are pointless, as fresh installers are highly unlikely to convert before then.
 This is not the case based on our experiences working with gaming clients at Remerge.
 For apps with the highest Average Revenue Per User (ARPU) figures, we’ve seen that it typically takes an average of 7 days to convert a user, with a considerable chunk of users converting on days 3-4.

 Focus on early retention strategies